franckXu/blog-1/_sources/2016/07/06/dependency-injection-in-c.txt

 Hybrid Approach
 ---------------

-We can use a hybrid approach if we don't need an extrnally injected ``Engine``.
+We can use a hybrid approach if we don't need an externally injected ``Engine``.
 Say our component provides a ``V8Engine``, a ``V6Engine``, and we have a ``MockEngine`` used during testing.
 We have the same componentization requirements but don't need to expose all the details to consumers.
 In that case